 To our Members

-“The Board will be posting every month an update on our club website – covering many aspects of our Club operations.
+“The Board will be posting a regular update on our club website – covering many aspects of our Club operations.
 Hopefully this goes towards improving information flow to our members.

 MSC Board of Management